NICER Perspective on TeV Blazar Mrk~421: X-ray Variability and Particle Acceleration: Conclusion

 In conclusion, this work presents the first detailed spectral and timing analysis of Mrk~421 using \textit{NICER} data.
 The results demonstrate that the source exhibits strong variability across different timescales and that its X-ray spectra are consistently best represented by a log-parabolic model.
-Our analysis reveals a clear \textit{harder-when-brighter} trend, as well as systematic correlations between spectral parameters, flux, and synchrotron peak energy.~These findings highlight the role of energy-dependent particle acceleration and cooling in shaping the observed emission and motivate future work by combining \textit{NICER} data with multiwavelength campaigns to better understand the dynamics of relativistic jets.
+Our analysis reveals a clear \textit{harder-when-brighter} trend, as well as systematic correlations between spectral parameters, flux, and synchrotron peak energy.
+We also show that synchrotron spectra generated using a log-parabolic electron energy distribution naturally reproduce the observed spectral evolution and the anti-correlation between $E_{\rm p}$ and $\beta$.~These findings highlight the role of energy-dependent particle acceleration and cooling in shaping the observed emission and motivate future work by combining \textit{NICER} data with multiwavelength campaigns to better understand the dynamics of relativistic jets.